-Here’s where you will find all of the latest news from Community Care Licensing, including information on Disaster Preparedness, Preventative Health and Safety training, Child Care Advocates, Furniture Safety, and much more:
+Here’s where you will find all of the latest news from Community Care Licensing, including information on Water emergencies, mosquito prevention, pesticide training, measles, and much more:

 During the first few years of life, children’s brains develop at a rapid pace, influenced by the experiences they have at home, in their early care and education settings, and in their communities.
 Their experiences include the quantity and quality of words they are exposed to through talking, reading, and singing.
 Research has found that providing infants, toddlers, and preschoolers with rich early language experiences can have important benefits on their brain development and school readiness